github/docs/content/admin/configuration/managing-connections-between-github-enterprise-server-and-github-enterprise-cloud/enabling-alerts-for-vulnerable-dependencies-on-github-enterprise-server.md

 {% if currentVersion == "enterprise-server@2.21" %}When {% data variables.product.product_location %} receives information about a vulnerability, it will identify repositories in your instance that use the affected version of the dependency and generate security alerts.
 You can customize how you receive security alerts.
 For more information, see "[Configuring notifications for vulnerable dependencies](/github/managing-security-vulnerabilities/configuring-notifications-for-vulnerable-dependencies/#configuring-notifications-for-security-alerts)."
 {% endif %}

-{% if currentVersion ver_lt "enterprise-server@2.21" %}When {% data variables.product.product_location %} receives information about a vulnerability, it will identify repositories in your instance that use the affected version of the dependency and generate security alerts.
-You can customize how you receive security alerts.
-For more information, see "[Choosing the delivery method for your notifications](/github/receiving-notifications-about-activity-on-github/choosing-the-delivery-method-for-your-notifications#choosing-the-delivery-method-for-security-alerts-for-vulnerable-dependencies)."
-{% endif %}

 {% if currentVersion ver_gt "enterprise-server@2.21" %}
 ## Enabling {% data variables.product.prodname_dependabot_alerts %} for vulnerable dependencies on {% data variables.product.prodname_ghe_server %}
 {% else %}